Director, 2014-15: Paul Roback (MSCS), multilevel models, GLM, classification methods

 398 Independent Research

-Economics 385 Introduction to Econometrics
+Economics 385 Econometrics

 Mathematics 262 Probability Theory

 This course is an introduction to the the mathematics of randomness.
 Topics include probabilities on discrete and continuous sample spaces, conditional probability and Bayes' Theorem, random variables, expectation and variance, distributions (including binomial, Poisson, geometric, normal, exponential, and gamma) and the Central Limit Theorem.
 Students use computers in the exploration of these topics.
-Prerequisite: Mathematics 126 or 128.
+Prerequisite: MATH 126 or MATH 128.
 Offered each semester.

 Mathematics 390 Mathematics Practicum